 After creating an equal environment for women in the workplace, it’s now time to give men the opportunity to be stay-at-home fathers.
 Under proposed amendments to the Sex Discrimination Act, companies will be forced to give working fathers more flexible hours so they can take greater responsibility for child care.
 Men, as well as women, will now be formally protected from discrimination based on their caring and family responsibilities.

 The Office for Equal Opportunity in the Workplace reported the Australian Census of Women in Leadership.
-The report shows that not only are there not enough women in Board positions, but they are also underrepresented in the line-management positions which are the typical feeders for Boards of Directors.
+It shows that not only are there not enough women in Board positions, but they are also underrepresented in the line-management positions which are the typical feeders for Boards of Directors.

 The two-speed economy has morphed into a battle of the sexes

-Women are losing the fight as the tug of war between the booming male-dominated mining sector and the flagging retail sector, staffed heavily by women, has helped to push the gender pay divide to 17.5 per cent.
+Women are losing the fight between the booming male-dominated mining sector and the flagging retail sector, staffed heavily by women, has helped to push the gender pay divide to 17.5 per cent.
 As demand for labour to drive trucks and dig minerals out of the ground pushes up wages for men employed in mining and construction, women employed in casual jobs in retail are having shifts cut back, reducing their wages.
 The Australian.

 Sexual harassment is a form of sex discrimination, and constitutes an abuse of power which embarrasses, humiliates, intimidates and coerces.
 It may be intentional or unintentional and it may also constitute criminal behaviour.
 It creates a hostile and threatening environment in which the victims feel offended, humiliated or intimidated.
 If women or men are dismissed after complaining about sexual harassment this can constitute illegal unfair dismissal and can be pursued in the courts.
 This has given rise to the new “#ME TOO” worldwide movement.